Thelukepet/course/assignments/A2-mapreduce.md

 If things go _really_ smoothly, you can try to use a combiner and discuss the improvement achieved.

+### Done

 When you completed the assignment, push your blog post to the first assignment's repository (in the `gh-pages` branch or it will not render);
 and include a link to the published blog post in the README of the assignment repository, and commit the README as well as your code to the assignment repository.

+### Help?!

+Feel free to ask for help, but please do that by using the github issue tracker on [the forum](https://github.com/rubigdata/forum-2017/); see the [welcome issue](https://github.com/rubigdata/forum-2017/issues/1) as an example of how to proceed.
+Every student may help out, please contribute and share your knowledge!

 [Back to assignments overview](index.html)